Geno Petralli: Personal life

 Petralli is the son of former minor league baseball first baseman Gene Petralli, who played from 1948 to 1953, mostly in the Chicago White Sox organization.
 Petralli was married on September 22, 1979, to the former Susan Patterson.
-They have two sons, James Isiah and Benjamin Hastings, as well as one daughter, Mary Kathryn.
+They have two sons, James Isiah and Ben Petralli, as well as one daughter, Mary Kathryn.
 James currently sings and plays guitar in the band White Denim.

 Ben was drafted five different times.
 He was first chosen by the Los Angeles Dodgers in 2004, but chose to play at his father's alma mater, Sacramento City College.
 He was subsequently selected by the Detroit Tigers with their 15th round draft pick in 2005, and their 17th round pick in 2006, then by the Rangers in 2007 and again in 2008.
 He finally made his professional debut in 2010 with the Grand Prairie AirHogs of the American Association of Independent Professional Baseball, later playing with the Normal CornBelters of the Frontier League.